code-423n4/2023-01-astaria-findings/data/btk-Q.md

 - [ClearingHouse.sol:180](https://github.com/code-423n4/2023-01-astaria/blob/main/src/ClearingHouse.sol#L180-L186)

 ### Recommended Mitigation Steps
-The code should be refactored such that they no longer exist, or the block should do something useful, such as emitting an event or reverting.
+The empty blocks should do something useful, such as emitting an event or reverting.

 ## [NC-6] Reusable require statements should be changed to a modifier